vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 sudo raspi-config
 ```

-The next step is setting up the framebuffer device to use 32bpp (bits per
+The next step is setting up the FRAMEBUFFER device to use 32bpp (bits per
 pixel) ARGB.
 This will result in higher quality graphics.
 To do this, edit the
 `/boot/config.txt` file using: